xStarbound/xStarbound/README.md

 - [Updated Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=2641776549) — use this instead of the incompatible Classic Quickbar (see below).
 - [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — verified compatible; the developer Hiran is also behind Digital Storage (see below).

-> **Note:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features, nor will it support OpenStarbound v0.1.15+'s scriptable humanoid animation system.
+> **StarExtensions and OpenStarbound features:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features, nor will it support OpenStarbound v0.1.15+'s scriptable humanoid animation system.
 Details:
 >
 > - Armour, clothing and race mods with included SE «body dynamics» support are compatible, but the «non-jiggle» sprites will be displayed.
 > - Mods intended to patch in «body dynamics» support for other mods simply will not work at all.
 > - Race mods that support StarExtensions' text-to-speech feature will work just fine, but the text-to-speech functionality won't work.
 > - Race mods that use the scriptable humanoid animation system in OpenStarbound v0.1.15+ will not have correct humanoid rendering on xStarbound and may even throw a fatal error on startup due to missing expected parameters.

+> **Container QoL mods:** The «quick stack» features of [Enhanced Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=731220462) and [Improved Containers](https://steamcommunity.com/sharedfiles/filedetails/?id=729427606) are _not_ aware of xStarbound's world claim system.
+If you have those mods installed on an xStarbound server or host with world claims enabled, check your server configuration and have claim owners ensure that guests either can't open containers _or_ can _both_ open and modify them, as these mods do not check if containers are modifiable before potentially «quick-stacking» items into the void (and losing them).
+Server owners may want to modify their copy of xServerHelper to prevent «one but not the other» situations with container permissions if a mod that allows «quick-stacking» is installed on the server or recommended to players.

 ### ⚠️ Partially compatible